-LAURA HAMILTON is Acting Co-Concertmaster of the Metropolitan Opera Orchestra.
-During her 28-year tenure with the Metropolitan, she has led hundreds of performances with distinguished maestri such as Levine, Gergiev, Luisi and Nezet-Seguin.
-She has been concertmaster for many of the Met’s popular “Live in HD” videocasts, including Salome, Carmen, Parsifal, Madama Butterfly, Turandot, and Faust.
+LAURA HAMILTON is Principal Associate Concertmaster of the Metropolitan Opera Orchestra.
+Over the course of 32 years, she has led hundreds of performances with distinguished maestri such as Levine, Gergiev, Luisi, Gatti, and Nezet-Seguin.
+She has been concertmaster for many of the MET’s live popular “Live in HD” videocasts, including Salome, Carmen, Parsifal, Madama Butterfly, Turandot, and Faust.
 In addition, she has been leader for scores of live radio broadcasts, and in summer concerts in Central Park and Prospect Park.
 Also with the Met, she has toured extensively within the United States and in Europe and Asia, and appears on numerous operatic and symphonic recordings with Deutsche Gramophon and Sony Classical.

-Previously a member of the Chicago Symphony, she was featured there as concerto soloist with Sir Georg Solti at the podium.
-Born and raised in the San Francisco Bay Area, Laura is a graduate of Manhattan School of Music, where she was the Nathan Milstein Scholarship recipient.
-In the field of chamber music, Ms. Hamilton has performed in the Marlboro, Manchester, and Bard Music Festivals, in summer festivals in Norway and Greece, and on the Met Chamber Ensemble series at Carnegie Hall.
+Previously a member of the Chicago Symphony, she was featured there as concerto soloist with Maestro Solti at the podium.
+The California native is a graduate of Manhattan School of Music, where she was the Nathan Milstein Scholarship recipient.
+In the field of chamber music, Ms. Hamilton has performed in the Marlboro, Tanglewood, and Bard Music Festivals, in summer festivals in Norway and Greece, and on the Met Chamber Ensemble series at Carnegie Hall.
 She has been concertmaster for Classical Tahoe since the Festival’s inception in 2012.
 She has appeared as guest concertmaster for the Seattle Symphony, the American Symphony Orchestra, the Welsh National Opera, and the Adelaide Symphony in Australia.

-Concertmaster Laura Hamilton’s appearance and leadership is generously supported by Steven and Florence Goldby.
+Concertmaster Laura Hamilton’s appearance and leadership are generously supported by Steven and Florence Goldby.